Uberspace/lab/source/guide_flask.rst

 Using Werkzeug for development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use Werkzeug which get's shipped with Flask to spin up a small development server.
+You can use Werkzeug which gets shipped with Flask to spin up a small development server.
 But be aware: **Do not use it in a production deployment.** For more info head to https://www.palletsprojects.com/p/werkzeug/.

 Note that if you run your application under a path different from ``/``, this approach does not work because the requests don't match the configured routes and because the server does not set the ``SCRIPT_NAME`` variable.
 The proper fix is using a uWSGI deployment as we will do in the next step.

 To start Werkzeug execute the following commands.
-It enables the virtual python environment and uses executes ``app.py``.
+This enables the virtual Python environment and loads ``app.py``.
 Stop it by pressing ``Ctrl + C``.

 ::